ministryofjustice/hmpps-auth/README.md

-# NOMIS Oauth2 Server
+# HMPPS Oauth2 / SSO Server

-Spring Boot 2.1, Java 11 OAUTH2 Server integrating with NOMIS DB
+Spring Boot 2.1, Java 11 OAUTH2 Server integrating with NOMIS DB and New Auth DB

 #### Run in docker